MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ### Head Gaze Adjustment​

-Headgaze adjustment lets you to move a captured person’s head at runtime, meaning you could have a capture face towards a user.
+Headgaze adjustment lets you move a captured person’s head at runtime, meaning you could have a capture face towards a user.
 In our case, we used it to show the field of view and field of interest.
 What you see below is a moving gameobject acting as a target for the head gaze to look at.
 As we move the target from side to side, the head of the capture follows.​

 We used this trick to make sure that the idle capture would always face towards holograms placed in different parts of the doll house.​